antonycourtney/tad/NOTES.md

-[X] Restore Quick Start guide / show quick start on first run [X] Verify that "Open Example" works from Quickstart guide [-] Add multiple tab support
-[ ] Fix tree open control to not accidentally replace a modified view.
+[X] Restore Quick Start guide / show quick start on first run [X] Verify that "Open Example" works from Quickstart guide [X] Ensure all menu actions (like export filtered CSV) work [ ] Fix tree open control to not accidentally replace a modified view.
 Options: replace current view, open in new window.
 File...Open should probably work the same
-[-] Add option to open a file / table in a new tab or new window.
+[ ] Status bar in footer
+[ ] Query console
 [ ] Parquet file support
 [ ] compressed, gzipped file support
-[ ] Ensure all menu actions (like export filtered CSV) work [ ] Ability to save and open Tad files
+[ ] Ability to save and open Tad files
 [ ] Opening a Tad file
+[ ] Get rid of BigQuery support by default -- ~/tad.conf.json
 [ ] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3
 [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.
-[X] Critical bug: Can't enter non-integral values for floats.
-Try imdb_score > 8.5 in movie_metadata [X] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue) [ ] Better naming for DuckDb in data source explorer tree [ ] Specifying a path to a sqlite db file
+[ ] Better naming for DuckDb in data source explorer tree [ ] Specifying a path to a sqlite db file
-[X] Replace resize handler / ResizeObserver with Blueprint's React supporting one [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
-MetObjects.csv seems to have a TIMESTAMP [ ] Status bar in footer
+[ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
+MetObjects.csv seems to have a TIMESTAMP [ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised [X] Critical bug: Can't enter non-integral values for floats.
+Try imdb_score > 8.5 in movie_metadata [X] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue) [X] Replace resize handler / ResizeObserver with Blueprint's React supporting one [-] Add multiple tab support
-[ ] Query console
-[ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised
+[-] Add option to open a file / table in a new tab or new window.

 Probably want a way to specify (multiple) data sources and files to open on command line.